peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 * Zero if the values are equal; a negative number if this instance is less, or a positive number if this instance is greater.

+### CompareToValue
+    public int CompareToValue​(long intOther)
+Compares the mathematical values of this object and another object, accepting NaN values. <p>This method is not consistent with the Equals method because two different numbers with the same mathematical value, but different exponents, will compare as equal.</p> <p>In this method, negative zero and positive zero are considered equal.</p> <p>If this object is a quiet NaN or signaling NaN, this method will not trigger an error.
+Instead, NaN will compare greater than any other number, including infinity.</p>

+**Parameters:**

+* <code>intOther</code> - The parameter <code>intOther</code> is a 64-bit signed integer.

+**Returns:**

+* Less than 0 if this object's value is less than the other value, or greater than 0 if this object's value is greater than the other value, or 0 if both values are equal.

+### compareTo
+    public int compareTo​(long intOther)
+Compares the mathematical values of this object and another object, accepting NaN values.
+This method currently uses the rules given in the CompareToValue method, so that it it is not consistent with the Equals method, but it may change in a future version to use the rules for the CompareToTotal method instead.

+**Parameters:**

+* <code>intOther</code> - The parameter <code>intOther</code> is a 64-bit signed integer.

+**Returns:**

+* Less than 0 if this object's value is less than the other value, or greater than 0 if this object's value is greater than the other value, or 0 if both values are equal.

 ### CompareToBinary
     public int CompareToBinary​(EFloat other)
 Compares an arbitrary-precision binary floating-point number with this